Joseph E. Carrigan Award for Excellence in Teaching and Undergraduate Education

 - In developing these materials nominators solicit letters from other students, faculty, and staff, as well as the nominee; draft supporting materials; consult with the nominee in locating individuals who will provide letters of support; work with the nominee in organizing submissions.

-- A single copy of all materials is placed in a standard file folder and submitted by the nominator to the Dean's Office, 108 Morrill Hall.
+- Nomination materials are to be submitted electronically to Jane Nevins .
+In addition, a single copy of all the materials is to be submitted by the nominator to the Deans Office, 108 Morrill.
 It is the responsibility of the nominator to insure that submissions are in the proper form and submitted by the deadline.

 Submissions must include and are limited to: